telekid/CycleProject/FAQ.md

 We are exploring various licensing models, but we are currently leaning towards Creative Commons CC0.
 The CC0 license has been designed as an internation Public Domain license.
 Read more at the [Creative Commons CC0] (https://creativecommons.org/about/cc0) information page.

 ### What metadata will your audio files include?
 Every audio file will be tagged with the recording's date, UTC time, geographical coordinates, and descriptive tags.
-We are also interested in programitacally converting UTC time into local time tags, and automatically converting date/coordinate tuples into geopolitical information.
+We are also looking into programitacally converting UTC time into local time tags, and automatically converting date/coordinate tuples into geopolitical information like country and government.